 After lighting the couple’s candles, the ninong and ninang (godparents or sponsors) will then light up a larger middle candle as a sign of unity.

 The coin ceremony meanwhile represents the couple’s sharing of worldly goods, for richer or poorer.
-Here, sponsors would present the wedding officiator with 13 coins, which represent Jesus Christ and his 12 apostles, then trickling them into the hands of both partners.
+Here, sponsors would present the wedding officiator with 13 coins (also called Las Arras or Arrhae), which represent Jesus Christ and his 12 apostles, then trickling them into the hands of both partners.

 Then would come the veiling ceremony, which in itself signifies humility, that God will help them shoulder any burdens they might encounter during their marriage.
 Here, sponsors would clothe the couple as one, placing the veil on the shoulders of the groom and on the bride’s head.

 The tying of the nuptial cord.
 (Source: Wikimedia Commons)

 For the tying of the nuptial cord (also known as the Yugal), two sponsors would help bind the couple together, placing a silk lasso (or flower strands or a special rosary) over the couple’s heads.
 Ideally, these would be tied in a figure eight, which looks similar to the infinity sign.